obonaventure/mmtp-book/_sources/quic.rst.txt

    }

 The client proposes a 64 bits connection identifier and uses a random 64 bits identifier for the destination connection identifier.
-There is no token since this is the first connection from this client to the server.
+There is no token in this packet since this is the first connection from this client to the server.
 It is useful to note that the packet number of this ``Initial`` packet is set to zero.
 All QUIC connections start with a packet whose packet number is set to zero in contrast with TCP that uses a random sequence number.
 The packet contains a ``CRYPTO`` frame shown in :numref:`fig-trace-quic-crypto-p1`.

 .. code-block:: console
    :caption: The CRYPTO frame of the first QUIC packet sent by the client